soal001/jiotv/README.md

 ####  For Windows PC-
 1. Install XAMPP
 2. Download this [Repo](https://github.com/soal001/jiotv/archive/refs/heads/main.zip "Repo") and extract it to c://xampp/htdocs folder
-3. Open Browser and go to the address displayed on termux.
-Eg. 192.168.0.10:8080
+3. Open Browser and go enter ip address.
+To get IP Address open task manager > performance> WiFi or Ethernet- Check the ip .Eg.
+192.168.0.10
-4. If your phone is connected to jio network click on Try AutoLogin Button or else use your jio email-id and password to login
+4. If your PC is connected to jio network click on Try AutoLogin Button or else use your jio email-id and password to login
 6. Check your IP and port or your domain and click on generate playlist.

 ####  For Linux -